nsqlabs/imgix-nanlabs-technical-interview-project/README.md

 ## Installation guide

 1. Clone the repository
-2. Create the `.env.local` file in the root foolder by following the template in the `.env.local.example` template
+2. Create the `.env.local` file in the root foolder by following the template in the `.env.local.example` template (🤫 this is the [endpoint](https://storage.googleapis.com/nanlabs-engineering-technical-interviews/imgix-samples-list.json) 🤫)
 3. Inside the project-folder run `npm install`

 ## How to run it